 Objects were inexplicably launched across rooms and smashed into walls.
 Doors slammed.
 Glass shattered.
 One night, as Carolyn Perron was sitting in the living room, she felt a piercing pain in her leg.
 Looking down, she said she saw blood trickling from a small, open wound — like from a large needle.

 It turns out a woman named Bathsheba Sherman had actually lived on the Perron’s property in the mid-1800s.
 Rumor had it she practiced witchcraft and there was some evidence of her involvement in a local infant’s death.
 Many believed that Bathsheba killed the child in a Satanic ritual with a large sewing needle to the brain, but she was never convicted of the crime.

-Bathsheba is consequently buried not far from The Conjuring house.
+Bathsheba is consequently buried not far from the Perron house.

 Enter Ed & Lorraine Warren

 The Perron’s called on paranormal experts Ed and Lorraine Warren to investigate the farmhouse and to hopefully eradicate the evil spirits within.